 Eight shallow Upper Glacial aquifer wells are used to confirm that the engineered and institutional controls in place are effective in preventing contamination of the aquifer (Figure 4.7-1).
-Following the December 2013 excavation of petroleum-contaminated soils near Tank 3 described above, a temporary monitoring well was installed to evaluate groundwater quality directly downgradient of the excavation.

 Groundwater contaminants from the fuel oil products stored at the MPF can travel both as free product and in dissolved form with advective groundwater flow.
-The Special License Conditions for the MPF required semiannual sampling for VOCs and SVOCs and monthly monitoring for floating petroleum (Table 1-6).
+The Special License Conditions for the MPF requires semiannual sampling for VOCs and SVOCs and monthly monitoring for floating petroleum (Table 1-6).